 When the Registrar restores the company to the register, the company is deemed to have continued in existence as though it had not been struck off.

 We can have a dissolved company restored within a few days by applying to the Companies Registration Office under their FastTrack scheme.
-We can be appointed joint company secretary so we attend on your behalf.
+We must be appointed joint company secretary to enable us to attend on your behalf.

 |Our fee for the company search, completion and submission to Companies Registration Office and submissions to the Revenue Commissioners||€360|